tgieruc/Representation-of-Women-in-Movies/docs/index.md

 We can see that both for all characters and main characters the distribution mass for males is concentrated towards the right, meaning there are generally more male characters in movies.
 This tendency is true for all decades.
 Nevertheless, for the main characters we can notice that the distributions are more balanced.

-Since we performed an analysis of the plot summaries, the focus of the analysis was on main characters.
+Since we considered the character descriptions in the plot summaries, the focus of the analysis was on main characters.

 To see how main characters are portrayed in a movie, we extracted the attributes (descriptive adjectives) associated with the characters in the processed plot summaries.

-To highlight the differences in attribute distributions we consider unique attributes which are specific to one of the genders.
+To highlight the differences in attribute distributions we considered unique attributes which are specific to one of the genders.

 The drop in number of unique attributes in the last decade can be explained by the CMU movie dataset was released in 2013 leaving the last decade underrepresented.